 ISDN (Integrated Services Digital Network), one of the staples of communications for Australian businesses is nearing its end-date, raising the question of how to maintain those essential fixed voice calling and Phone System/PBX capabilities critical to business.
 ISDN is a dedicated network that delivers multiple voice lines over a single physical connection, usually copper lines, to many businesses in Australia.
 The ISDN connection terminates onto a PBX/Phone System at the business site which in turn connects to multiple telephone handsets at that site.

 As part of Telstra’s big deal signed with the NBN Co a few years ago, the incumbent carrier has agreed to decommission Australia’s entire copper network by 2022.

-Accordingly, the carrier will stop the sale of ISDN2, ISDN2 Enhanced, ISDN10/20/30, DDS Fastway, Megalink and Frame Relay products by June 30 2018, ahead of the products being switched off completely around 2022.
+Accordingly, the carrier stopped selling ISDN2, ISDN2 Enhanced, ISDN10/20/30, DDS Fastway, Megalink and Frame Relay products last year, ahead of the products being switched off.

 And while 2022 might seem a long way away, if you’re in a business of any size or reach, the task of rebuilding your entire business phone system, including porting numbers and all the other related tasks, isn’t something you want to be doing on the hop.

-Here’s a summary of the next key dates you need to be aware of:
+Here’s a summary of the key dates involved in the programme:

 The choice is to replace ISDN with one of two options: